- Online classroom: Zoom

 Classroom announcements will be also posted in Edmodo.

-One participant will be nominated as discussion leader each week (established in advance)
+Depending on the size of the classes, smaller groups might be created and/or one participant may be nominated as discussion leader each week (established in advance)

 Online communication protocols